disneystreaming/smithy4s/modules/docs/src/04-codegen/01-customisation.md

 #### ADT Member Trait

-The default behavior of smithy4s when rendering unions that target structures is to render the structure as a normal ADT sealed trait hierarchy and create a `MyStructureCase` class that extends the union's sealed trait and takes `MyStructure` as a parameter.
+The default behavior of smithy4s when rendering unions that target structures is to render the structure in a separate file from the union that targets it.
+This makes sense if the structure is used in other contexts other than the union.
+However, it also causes an extra level of nesting within the union.
+This is because the union will create another case class to contain your structure case class.

 For example: